CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 Content Components are based on Page Types so it is possible to configure [search fields](https://docs.kentico.com/k12sp/configuring-kentico/setting-up-search-on-your-website/using-locally-stored-search-indexes/creating-local-search-indexes/defining-local-page-indexes#Defininglocalpageindexes-Configuringsearchsettingsforpagefields) against them, but the indexer will not know how to extract the component data and apply the search configuration because the data is stored as XML.

-A possible workaround is to:
+A possible (currently untested) workaround is to:

 * Handle events related to smart search for [local indexes](https://docs.kentico.com/k12sp/configuring-kentico/setting-up-search-on-your-website/customizing-the-content-of-search-indexes) or [Azure Search](#https://docs.kentico.com/k12sp/configuring-kentico/setting-up-search-on-your-website/using-azure-search/customizing-azure-search#CustomizingAzureSearch-Reference-AzureSearchevents)
 * In the event handler(s) [deserialise the component data](#fetch-and-use-component-content), fetch and apply search configuration, and operate on the search index as appropriate to index the component content alongside the standard page fields